-In order to foster a love of reading, teachers will: read to the class from a class text regularly,
+In order to foster a love of reading, teachers will: read to the class from a class text daily,

 base learning in English writing lessons around the themes from the class text, choose a text that links to the class topic, select books that are of high quality and are ‘vocabulary rich’ and model good reading habits and discuss books with the children.